-Georgian parliament passes ‘foreign agents’ bill amid scuffles
+Georgia parliament passes ‘foreign agents’ bill amid scuffles

 Critics insist it poses a threat to democratic freedoms and the country’s aspirations to join the European Union.

-Georgian Dream party was forced by mass protests to withdraw the bill last year.
+The governing Georgian Dream party was forced by mass protests to withdraw the bill last year.
 The revised effort to push the legislation through has provoked huge demonstrations.

-President Salome Zourabichvili has said that she will veto the bill, but the parliament can override her.

 The government says that the bill is needed to promote transparency, combat “pseudo-liberal values” promoted by foreigners, and preserve Georgia’s sovereignty.
-Critics claim the ruling party is seeking to pull the country away from its European aspirations and back towards Moscow.
+Critics claim the governing party is seeking to pull the country away from its European aspirations and back towards Moscow.

-About 1,000 protesters picketed the fortress-like parliament building as the debate got underway on Tuesday.
+About 1,000 protesters picketed the fortress-like parliament building as the debate got under way on Tuesday.
 A major police presence, with water cannon idling, was deployed nearby.

 Demonstrations have been running for weeks, peaking in the evening, when crowds numbering in the tens of thousands have mounted some of the biggest protests seen in Georgia since it regained independence from Moscow in 1991.